 Since there is no independent fishery information for tuna stock assessments, the objective of this document is to present a proposal for a large scale tropical tuna tagging program in the Atlantic.
-Such program is fundamental to 236 improve the estimates of key-parameters of population dynamic, to reduce stock assessment uncertainties and to gauge the effectiveness of different fisheries management options.
-For all of these reasons, we propose an Atlantic Ocean Tropical Tuna Tagging Program (AOTTP) for a duration of 5 years and a total cost close to 11,400,000 Euros; including 3 bait boats chartering, the recruitment of a specific tagging team, and the associated costs related to tagging operations (tags, rewards, publicity, etc).
-The technical objective of this program is the tagging of 150.000 fishes of the 3 main tropical tuna species at different sizes with conventional tags and 300 fishes with archival tags.
+Such program is fundamental to improve the estimates of key-parameters of population dynamic, to reduce stock assessment uncertainties and to gauge the effectiveness of different fisheries management options.
+For all of these reasons, we propose an Atlantic Ocean Tropical Tuna Tagging Program (AOTTP) for a duration of five years and a total cost close to

+11,400,000 Euros; including three baitboats chartering, the recruitment of a specific tagging team, and the associated costs related to tagging operations (tags, rewards, publicity, etc.).
+The technical objective of this program is the tagging of 150,000 fish of the three main tropical tuna species at different sizes with conventional tags and 300 fishes with archival tags.